parodos-dev/parodos/services/parodos-model-api/README.md

 @Configuration
 public class InfrastructureConfig {

+	// There will be lots of beans of InfrastructureOption types - names and
+	// qualifiers will make sure the right tasks are put into the workflow
+	@Bean(name = "awesomeToolStack")
+	InfrastructureOption awesomeToolStack() {
+		return new InfrastructureOption
+				.Builder("Awesome Tool Stack With Correct Permissions And Config", "awesomeToolStackWorkFlow" + WorkFlowConstants.INFRASTRUCTURE_WORKFLOW)
+				.displayName("Managed Environment")
+				.addToDetails("Charge Back: .30/hr")
+				.addToDetails("Team must supply their own logging solution") .addToDetails("SLA: 99.999 (based on Azure's SLA)")
+				.addToDetails("24/7 support with a 2 hour response time") .addToDetails("After developing with these tools for 1 hour you will feel better about your life") .setDescription("Managed Environment complete with CI/CD and configured Pipelines").build();
+	}

 	// There will be lots of beans of InfrastructureTask type - names and qualifiers
 	// will make sure the right tasks are put into the workflow